wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_progressive_call_results.md

 A Callee that does not support progressive results SHOULD ignore any `INVOCATION.Details.receive_progress` flag.

-A Callee that supports progressive results, but does not support call canceling will be considered by the router to not support progressive results.
+A Callee that supports progressive results, but does not support call canceling is considered by the router to not support progressive results.

 #### Feature Announcement